 May 27 - Dec 31

 Access to the wild segment can be accomplished by trails within the Kalmiopsis Wilderness.
-The Chetco River at the Slide Creek confluence is accessible from the eastside of the wilderness via the Upper Chetco Trail #1102, southwest of Chetco Pass.
+The Chetco River at the Slide Creek confluence is accessible from the eastside of the wilderness via the Upper Chetco Trail #1102 (area is unavailable), southwest of Chetco Pass.